MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Feature updates

+- **IE mode:**

+  - **Cloud Site List Management for IE mode in Public Preview.** Cloud Site List Management lets you manage your site lists for IE mode in the cloud without needing an on-premises infrastructure to host your organization's site list.
+You can access the Cloud Site List Management feature using the Microsoft Edge Site Lists experience in the Microsoft 365 Admin Center.
+To learn more, see the [Cloud Site List Management for IE mode (Public Preview)](./edge-ie-mode-cloud-site-list-mgmt.md) article.

+  - **Improved handoff between IE mode and the modern browser.** Starting with this version of Microsoft Edge, navigations between Microsoft Edge and Internet Explorer mode will include form data and additional HTTP headers.
+Referrer headers, post data, forms data, and request methods will be forwarded correctly across the two experiences.
+You can specify which data types should be included using the InternetExplorerIntegrationComplexNavDataTypes policy.
+For more information, see this FAQ: [My application requires transferring POST data between IE mode and Microsoft Edge](./deployedge/edge-ie-mode-faq#my-application-requires-transferring-post-data-between-ie-mode-and-microsoft-edge-is-this-supported.md).

 - **Launch Progressive Web App (PWA) directly via protocol links.** Let installed PWAs handle links that use a specific protocol for a more integrated experience.

+- **Productivity:**

+  - **Dictionary added to mini-toolbar in Immersive Reader.**  We're adding dictionary functionality to the mini-toolbar to assist in your reading and research.
+You'll be able to look up the spelling and definitions of words more quickly and easily in the Immersive Reader experience.

   - **Learn how to solve math problems with Math Solver.** We’re excited to announce that you can use Math Solver in Microsoft Edge to get help with a wide range of mathematical concepts.
 These concepts range from elementary arithmetic and quadratic equations to trigonometry and calculus.
 Math Solver lets you take a picture of a handwritten or printed math problem and then provides an instant solution with step-by-step instructions to help you learn how to reach the solution without help.
 Math Solver also comes with a mathematical keyboard that you can use to easily type math problems.
 This keyboard eliminates the need to search around a traditional keyboard to find the math characters you need.
 After solving your problem, Math Solver provides options to continue learning with quizzes, worksheets, and video tutorials.

-- **Dictionary added to mini-toolbar in Immersive Reader.**  We're adding dictionary functionality to the mini-toolbar to assist in your reading and research.
-You'll be able to look up the spelling and definitions of words more quickly and easily in the Immersive Reader experience.

   - **Freeform highlighting on PDFs.** The PDF viewing and markup experience is improved with the addition of freeform highlighters.
 You can highlight sections in PDFs that you don't have access to, and scanned documents.

   - **Quickly view Office files in the browser.** Users can now view Office files including documents, spreadsheets, and presentations that they come across while browsing on Microsoft Edge right in the browser without needing to download the file and then open it in a different application.
 There will be no changes in the file open experience for Office files that are hosted on OneDrive or SharePoint.

 - **New warning dialog for typosquatting sites.** The browser will now show a warning on some sites with URLs that look very similar to other sites.
 This UI uses client-side heuristics to warn users about sites that might be spoofing popular web sites.
 For more information, see [What is typosquatting?](https://support.microsoft.com/topic/what-is-typosquatting-54a18872-8459-4d47-b3e3-d84d9a362eb0).

-- **Improved handoff between IE mode and the modern browser.** Starting with this version of Microsoft Edge, navigations between Microsoft Edge and Internet Explorer mode will include form data and additional HTTP headers.
-Referrer headers, post data, forms data, and request methods will be forwarded correctly across the two experiences.
-You can specify which data types should be included using the InternetExplorerIntegrationComplexNavDataTypes policy.
-For more information, see this FAQ: [My application requires transferring POST data between IE mode and Microsoft Edge](./deployedge/edge-ie-mode-faq#my-application-requires-transferring-post-data-between-ie-mode-and-microsoft-edge-is-this-supported.md).

-- **Cloud Site List Management for IE mode in Public Preview.** Cloud Site List Management lets you manage your site lists for IE mode in the cloud without needing an on-premises infrastructure to host your organization's site list.
-You can access the Cloud Site List Management feature using the Microsoft Edge Site Lists experience in the Microsoft 365 Admin Center.
-To learn more, see the [Cloud Site List Management for IE mode (Public Preview)](./edge-ie-mode-cloud-site-list-mgmt.md) article.
+- **Updating:**

    - **Update Microsoft Edge WebWiew2 using WSUS.** IT Admins using Windows Server Update Services (WSUS) to update Microsoft Edge will also be able to update Microsoft Edge WebView2 using WSUS.
 This capability gives admins an easier servicing process for offline devices.

   - **WSUS updates for Server.** WSUS and Catalog updates for Microsoft Edge channels (Stable, Beta, and Dev) will now apply to Windows Server SKUs that have Microsoft Edge installed, including Windows Server 2022.
 For more information on how to configure WSUS updates for Microsoft Edge, see [Update Microsoft Edge](https://docs.microsoft.com/mem/configmgr/apps/deploy-use/deploy-edge?bc=https://docs.microsoft.com/DeployEdge/breadcrumb/toc.json&toc=https://docs.microsoft.com/DeployEdge/toc.json#update-microsoft-edge).

 ## Policy updates